What is the first step in the appointment or promotion process?

 A narrative statement is strongly encouraged for academic promotion but not necessary for initial faculty appointment.
 Download the narrative statement guide (PDF)

-Who solicits Letters of Evaluation for Academic Promotion?
+Who solicits Letters of Evaluation for Academic Appointment or Promotion?

 The Department Chair solicits these letters on behalf of the faculty member.
 Individuals will be asked to provide a list of potential evaluators.
 Faculty may not solicit letters directly.